The Most Beautiful Girl in the World (Prince song): Critical reception

 Chuck Campbell from Knoxville News Sentinel viewed it as "sappy" and "an unclever homage to an adored one."
 Mark Carlson from The Michigan Daily named it one of the "highlights" from the album, describing it as "super-sappy (yet somehow wonderful)".
-Alan Jones from Music Week gave it five out of five, naming it Pick of the Week.
-He remarked that it "is his most direct and accessible in ages.
+Alan Jones from Music Week gave it a top score of five out of five and named it Pick of the Week, remarking that it "is his most direct and accessible in ages.
 A love song which he renders in his prettiest falsetto, it's all over radio already, and is likely to make a huge impact on the main chart, as well as topping the indie listings."
-John Kilgo from The Network Forty felt that it "may be Prince's strongest" since "Cream".
+John Kilgo from The Network Forty felt it "may be Prince's strongest" since "Cream".
+Terry Staunton from NME described it as "a fairly bog standard ballad, sounding a little too much like Barry Gibb for my liking."
 A reviewer from Perthshire Advertiser called it a "stunning tune and a massive hit too!"
 Tim Marsh from Select remarked that the song displayed "a confident touch".
-Mark Sutherland from Smash Hits gave it five out of five and named it Best New Single, writing, "He's back and he's still brilliant!
+Mark Sutherland from Smash Hits also gave it five out of five and named it Best New Single, writing, "He's back and he's still brilliant!
 Prince [...] returns with a shivery pop delight that's one of his sweetest records yet, ditching his usual perviness for some totally corny lyrics about lurve."
-He added that "this delightful ballad will have the whole world a-smooching."
+He concluded that "this delightful ballad will have the whole world a-smooching."